facebook/react-native/docs/EmbeddedApp.md

 next: activityindicatorios
 ---

-## Install React Native Using Cocoapods
+## Install React Native Using CocoaPods

-[Cocoapods](http://cocoapods.org/) is a package management tool for iOS/Mac development.
+[CocoaPods](http://cocoapods.org/) is a package management tool for iOS/Mac development.
 We need to use it to download React Native.
-If you haven't install Cocoapods yet, checkout [this tutorial](http://guides.cocoapods.org/using/getting-started.html).
+If you haven't install CocoaPods yet, checkout [this tutorial](http://guides.cocoapods.org/using/getting-started.html).

-When you are ready to work with Cocoapods, add the following line to `Podfile`.
+When you are ready to work with CocoaPods, add the following line to `Podfile`.
 If you don't have one, then create it under the root directory of your project.

 ```
 pod 'React'